satchel inv line hider line hider line hider line hider line hider line hider line hider

 How far do you want to go before we set up camp?

-It must be around dusk by now on the surface.
+It must be around dusk now.

 Let's play it by ear.

-But I'm not sleepy just yet.
+But I'm not sleepy yet.

 Are you hungry?